 Keep the underwater recovery tight, close to your body

-First, do not bring your knees forward, keep them back and think of it more as bringing your heels to your butt (practicing breaststroke kick on your back while keeping your knees underwater is a very good drill for this).
+First, do not bring your knees forward; keep them back and think "heels to butt."
+A great drill is practicing the kick on your back while keeping your knees underwater.

-Second, when you do the actual kick, do not concentrate on pressing out with your legs, but push the water backward as if there was an imaginary wall and you are using your outer rotated ankles and shins to push off of it.
+Second, when you do the actual kick, don't just press out.
+Push the water backward as if there was an imaginary wall and you are using your outwardly rotated ankles and shins to push off it.

-Finally, don't forget to squeeze your legs together.
-Use those butt cheeks and inner thighs at the end of every one of your kicks to squeeze the soles of your feet together at the end of the kick.
-This will make sure your body is nicely streamlined during the glide phase of breaststroke.
+Finally, squeeze your legs together.
+Use your butt cheeks and inner thighs at the end of every kick to snap the soles of your feet together.
+This ensures your body is in a perfect streamline during the glide.
+(Word of caution: this is tiring, so introduce it into your stroke gradually, for example, every other lap).

-Just a reminder, don't forget the dolphin kick during the breaststroke underwater pullout phase.
+Don't forget the one allowed dolphin kick during the underwater pullout phase.

 Breaststroke glide - Needs a bit more work :)